by: Kelly Hack

 To combat the use of kratom for treating serious diseases like opioid use disorder (OUD), the FDA has issued additional warning letters to unscrupulous vendors for marketing kratom products with scientifically unsubstantiated claims, which they find a clear violation of federal law.
 The American Kratom Association claims the contrary, in fact they have stated that kratom is regulated by the FDA as a dietary ingredient/supplement and nearly 5 million Americans safely use the substance.6

 Understanding the true depth of the opioid epidemic requires a wealth of information regarding the various drugs that are involved and their risk factors.
 If a drug of concern or an alternative form of the drug is posing a potential health risk to your community, incorporating that drug into your substances of abuse testing efforts can provide a proactive, comprehensive, and advanced approach in addressing the prevalence of opioid use disorder within today’s substance abuse landscape.
-Kratom detection in urine is available as an add-on to any urine panel through USDTL.
+Kratom detection is available as an add-on to any urine panel and as part of the 17-panel test in umbilical cord tissue through USDTL.

 - “Poison control calls for kratom have soared in recent years.” (n.d.).
 Retrieved from https://www.cbsnews.com/news/kratom-poison-control-calls-soared-in-recent-years/